damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 Tools used by the UX Team are flexible depending on the needs of the work.
 Please see the [UX Designer Onboarding](https://about.gitlab.com/handbook/uxdesigner-onboarding/) page for more details.

 ## Workflow
 1. Work on issues tagged with 'UX' on [CE](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=ux) and [EE](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=ux).
+Prioritize issues scheduled for the current milestone.
-2. Once UX work is completed, unassign yourself and remove the UX label.
+2. Once UX work is completed and feedback addressed, unassign yourself and remove the UX label.
 Add the next [workflow label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md#workflow-labels) needed for the issue.
 Typically, this is the Frontend label.
 3. Continue to follow the issue, addressing any additional UX issues that come up.

 *Also see the [basics of GitLab development in the developer onboarding](https://about.gitlab.com/handbook/developer-onboarding/#basics-of-gitlab-development).*